submarines-and/froggy-skies/README.md

 # Froggy Skies
 Weather widget for [Scriptable](https://scriptable.app) with the Google weather frog.
 Images are downloaded during sync from this repo and will be stored in your icloud account under `/scriptable/weather`.
 A primitive text cache will also be stored here.

+On first run, it will request your location.
+This will then be saved in the cache as `location.json`.
+You can delete or change this file to update your location.

 ## Installation and config

 ### Api key